Summer Grants

 PAT CROWNER SUMMER GRANT

 Our partners at Project Gettysburg-León (PGL) have contributed $5,000 for college students to develop an innovative project to be implemented in or around the two cities with whom we foster a sister city relationship.
-Projects may be proposed for either Morelia, Mexico or León, Nicaragua.
+This year, projects may only be proposed for León, Nicaragua.

 This summer grant was established by PGL to honor the memory of Pat Crowner, a longtime PGL member who passed away in July of 2024.